pisign/pisign-backend/README.md

 2) `./main run <name>`: This creates a new api with the specified name.
 It modifies all necessary files and creates new skeleton code inside the `api/<name>` folder.

-#### Post Commits

-Copy the script `post-commit` into your git hooks folder,

-`./.git/hooks/`

-This makes it so that the specfile in `spec` gets automatically updates whenever we update the external API types defined in the `types/` folder.

 ### Testing